SchattenWolf2008/empyrion-docker/README.md

 Make sure to rename SCENARIONAME with the name of the Scenario.

 And yeah, set the same name in the Scenario Name option and your Scenario is installed.
+(if the Scenario has been updated, SteamCMD will automaticly download the update from the Workshop.
+You will have to delete the Scenario from the Server's Scenario folder, to make it copy over the Scenario from the Workshop again.

 ## Use Panel Config Option
 This option toggles wether the server will use the dedicated.yaml file, or the dedicated-generated.yaml file.